This is more than a clash of content between Apple TV and Telstra TV. It’s about ease of use, integration with platforms and so much more.

 Not just on air – but also online.
 Some modern TVs have already jumped the gun and have special apps already built in.
-Stan, Netflix – you can have them in your living room.
+Kayo, Foxtel Now, Stan, Netflix, Amazon – you can have them all in your living room on your TV.

 But for the rest of us without Smart TVs, there are two new offerings available – both with their pros and cons.

-Introducing the 4th-gen Apple TV and the Telstra TV
+Introducing the Apple TV 4K and the Telstra TV 2.

 What qualifies Apple and Telstra to deliver streaming TV?

 Telstra is one of the largest contenders in the Australian telco field.
 Since its renaming in 1995, they continue to maintain a strong presence across both the telecommunications and consumer media markets.
 For example, Telstra has been making Foxtel packages available for years.
 Not to mention the inception of the T-Box in 2010 – a set top box that included access to Bigpond Movies.
-This time, the company has opted to leverage an existing US product – known as the Roku 2 – and rebranded it as the Telstra TV so users can experience the same connectivity and ease of use enjoyed by their compatriots in the States.
+This time, the company opted to leverage an existing US product – known as the Roku 2 – and rebranded it as the Telstra TV so users can experience the same connectivity and ease of use enjoyed by their compatriots in the States.
 More recently, Telstra has upgraded their popular device to the latest Roku design, and named it the Telstra TV 2.

 Which one comes out ahead?

-We’ve examined both the Apple TV (2015) and the Telstra TV offerings to see which one works best across a range of categories.
+We’ve examined both the Apple TV 4K and Telstra TV 2 offerings to see which one works best across a range of categories.